-Community Housing Partnership’s on-site case managers work with residents to address issues stemming from their experience of homelessness to improve their quality of life and help them become self-reliant.
+Community Housing Partnership’s on-site Resident Services Counselors work with residents to address issues stemming from their experience of homelessness to improve their quality of life and help them become self-reliant.
 Through individualized service plans that detail short and long-term goals, staff members build relationships that promote trust and collaboration.
 By combining one-on-one counseling with group sessions, community activities and workshops, our staff ensures that residents are continuously engaged and striving to meet their goals.

 Our health services offer assistance to residents with mental health needs.
 These services include assessment, treatment planning, therapy, and crisis intervention including evaluation for psychiatric hospitalizations.
 They are delivered by a master’s degree-level clinician supervised by a licensed professional.
 Our clinical services have also improved general health among our tenants by facilitating regular medical care, addressing chronic conditions, reducing substance-use, and decreasing hospitalizations.